Glacier-DB/AutoGTFO/README.md

 This script essentially uses the "find" command to search for executable binaries on the system, and checks them against <a href="https://gtfobins.github.io/">GTFObins</a>.
 The script can also check the executing user's sudo capabilities.

-I decided to develop this tool mainly to streamline <a href="https://haxf4rall.com/2019/06/29/ctf-guide/">CTF</a> challenges.
+I decided to develop this tool to streamline <a href="https://haxf4rall.com/2019/06/29/ctf-guide/">CTF</a> challenges.

 # Prerequisites
 * Python3 installation